justinas-b/iac-workshop/topic-2/README.md

 # Topic-2: Bootstrapping

-**1.** Copy all .tf and .sh files from directory topic-2 to your working-dir
+**1.** Copy all .tf and .sh files from directory topic-2 to your working-dir.
 ```bash
 cp ../topic-2/*.tf ./
 cp ../topic-2/*.sh ./